ecs-org/ecs-appliance/README.md

 appliance gets build using packer

 ### start appliance
 + look for user-data, load env.yml, put into environment
++ start nginx container, service mode
++ run salt-call appliance.storage
   + look for storage, decide if need to partition storage
 + look if postgres-data is found /data/postgres-ecs/*
-+ start ecs-postgres
++ start ecs-postgres container
 + no postgres-data or postgres-data but database is empty:
     + ECS_RECOVER_FROM_BACKUP ?
         + yes: duplicity restore to /data/ecs-files and /tmp/pgdump